- Home

 Note that this revolver is a revamp of the older version, which was in dire need of an upgrade.
 Users of the older version of this model might have a lot of negative comments (the model used to have only six rounds, which was inaccurate), but remember that it isn’t the same design.

 The first thing we look at when choosing the best revolvers is longevity – we don’t want you to waste money.
-This vastly depends on the type of material used in making the weapon (stainless or alloy steel is generally used for the best revolvers).
+This vastly depends on the type of material used in making the gun (stainless or alloy steel is generally used for the best revolvers).

 Then, we have to take barrel length and shot power (mostly dependent on caliber) regarding your accuracy.
 Long-barreled revolvers are more accurate than short-barrel (snub-nose) revolvers.
 Shot power greatly affects recoil and more recoil results in lower accuracy.